strands-project/fremen/FremenServer/README.md

 ###The 'predict' operation
 This operation calculates the **probabilities** of the state **id**  for the given **times**.
+Can predict the probability of one state for several time instants.

 ####Inputs
 - **id** is identification of the state that is concerned.
 If the **id** does not exist, an error is reported.